buracevs/weather-api/README.md

 # weather-api
-Data storing from different weather stations
+Simple api to get data from different arduino-based weather stations,

+store it in database and present data for consumers.